ausclift/epub-generator/README.md

 ## Current Version Limitations (Oct.
 31, 2024)

 As of version 0.1, the application converts a folder of images into a manga-style ePUB.
 It can accommodate jpg/jpeg and png images.
-Mixed cased files types may not be recognized– e.g. jPEG, PnG.
 Spreads (image width > height) are automatically split.
 If the first image of a set is a spread, the left side of the spread is used as the first page and cover.
 Oftentimes, this first-image spread is the cover of the manga where the left is the front cover and the right is the back cover.
 The back cover is not currently preserved.

 ## TODO